Where you can take your dog

 Search for where you can take your dog

 Select the 'dogs allowed' filter option on these pages.
+The rules are found on the overview of each web page.

 If you're unsure about dog access in a particular area, check with the nearest DOC office or visitor centre before you set out.